Image

 • Personal interview (by invitation) via phone or video conference prior to admittance

-• MSN with national certification in chosen field of study (with at least 500 APRN practicum hours to meet minimum program requirement of 1,000 hours)
+• Master of Science in Nursing (MSN) from an accredited university with at least 500 APRN practicum hours to meet the minimal program requirement of 1,000 hours

 • 3.0 GPA from graduate degree preferred